GarbageSlave/afas-connect/README.md

         </Fields>
     </Element>
 </FbItemArticle>
-`
+`;
-await ProfitService.SoapConnector.update('FbItemArticle', XMLstring3)
+await ProfitService.SoapConnector.update('FbItemArticle', XMLstring3);
 ```

 ### Planned

 - Node fetch to Axios migration
 - DataConnector File upload

-After this I consider this package to be fairly complete, however!
 If you would like something added/ changed you can send in a PR or dm me on Discord garbageslave#0438, @garbageslave

 From time to time I will probably update this package as things either change or I discover something new.
 For now, thank you for using this package! :)